regresado/regreso/README.md

 To fork/extend Regreso, it is recommended that you use Supabase or any other Postgres database provider.
 To develop locally, you can run the `start-database.sh` file to easily create a new Postgres database with Docker.
 Alternatively, the `setup.sql` provides the full database schema.

 Many environment variables are also required for Regreso development.
 These are also documented in the `.env.example` file.

+To build/run, simply run `pnpm run dev` or `pnpm run build && pnpm run start`.

+## 🤝 Contributing

+Regreso is licensed under the [MIT license](LICENSE.md), a permissive software license which allows you to modify, fork, extend, or redistributethe source code.

 ## ⚙️ Tech Overview